pubnub/kafka-bridge/readme.md

 Messages are bing simulated on the `topic` topic as we speak.
 Now in a separate terminal session, run the dockerfile in **Part 2**.

-## Part 2: Up and running in 60 seconds - Edge Messaging Platform Dockerfile
+## Part 2: Up and running in 60 seconds - PubNub Kafka Bridge

 For security, you will need to get your private API keys from: https://dashboard.pubnub.com/signup